 Market Failure: Definition, Causes & Examples

-A market failure occurs when there is an inefficient allocation of resources.
-In other words, the true cost of a good is not reflected in the price.
-This might be because a third party benefits, but does not pay for that benefit.
-Or, it could arise due to a cost that is imposed on a third party without their consent and compensation.
+Market failure occurs when the true cost of a good is not reflected in the price, resulting in an inefficient allocation of resources.
+This can happen when a third party benefits but does not pay for that benefit, or when a cost is imposed on a third party without their consent or compensation.

-In turn, this leads to an inefficient allocation of resources as a third party bears the cost or benefit.
-For example, pollution comes at a cost to society and the environment.
-However, these external costs are not quantified or passed on to the final consumer, leading to a net cost to society.
+For instance, pollution imposes a cost on society and the environment.
+However, these external costs are not accounted for in the final price of the good, leading to a net cost to society.

 Key Points